Common Name(s): Chechen, black poisonwood, Caribbean rosewood

 Pricing/Availability: Generally available as lumber, though turning blanks and thin craft lumber is also sold.
 Chechen is touted as a low-cost substitute for more expensive tropical woods, and prices should be moderate for an imported hardwood.

 Sustainability: This wood species is not listed in the CITES Appendices or on the IUCN Red List of Threatened Species.

 Common Uses: Veneer, furniture, cabinetry, flooring, turned objects, and small specialty wood items.

-Comments: Its alternate name, Black Poisonwood, comes from its toxic sap, which turns black and causes severe skin reactions similar to poison ivy—and both are classified in the same family: Anacardiaceæ.
+Another alternate name, black poisonwood, comes from its toxic sap, which turns black and causes severe skin reactions similar to poison ivy.
+Both species are classified in the Anacardiaceae (cashew) family—a family containing many allergenic or otherwise harmful species.
 However, the wood itself is safe to handle, though there are some allergenic reactions associated with the wood dust.